Mark C. Rifkin

 Partner, New York

-Mr. Rifkin, a senior partner of Wolf Haldenstein, is an experienced securities class action and shareholder rights trial litigator with extensive appellate experience.
+Mark C. Rifkin is a senior partner of Wolf Haldenstein and a member of the firm’s Management Committee.
+Mr. Rifkin is an experienced securities class action and shareholder rights trial litigator with extensive appellate experience.
 Mr. Rifkin’s practice areas include complex class actions representing clients including institutional investors such as public and labor pension funds, labor health and welfare benefit funds, and private institutional investors who suffered losses from securities law violations.
 He is a member of the Firm’s litigation team that recovered over $7 billion for investors.

 Mr. Rifkin is a senior member of the Firm’s Investor Protection, Business Practice, Consumer Protection, Labor and Social Justice practice litigation groups with an emphasis on Securities and Derivative Litigation, Copyright, IP & Public Domain Protection, Wage and Hour law and Consumer Protection.
 He joined the Firm in 2003.
 Before joining Wolf Haldenstein, Mr. Rifkin practiced complex commercial litigation in Philadelphia for almost 20 years.